How to write an effective business plan in 11 steps (with workbook)

 2. Have you revised any strategies in response to feedback from the marketplace?
 You may have found that your offerings resonated with a different customer segment than you expected or that your advertising plan didn’t work and you need to try a different approach.
 Given that investors will want to see a marketing and advertising plan that works, keeping this section current will ensure you are always ready to meet with one who shows interest.

 3. Have your staffing needs changed?
-If you set ambitious goals, you may need help from team members or outside consultants you did not anticipate when you first started the business.
+If you set ambitious goals, you may need help from team members or outside consultants you did not anticipate when you started the business.
 Take stock now so you can plan accordingly.

 Final thoughts